Jürgen Bartsch

 Jürgen Bartsch (born Karl-Heinz Sadrozinski; 6 November 1946 – 28 April 1976) was a West German serial killer and sex offender who murdered four boys aged between 8 and 13 and attempted to kill a fifteen-year-old boy.
-The judgement of Bartsch was the first in German jurisdiction history to include the psycho-social background of the defendant, who grew up in a violent environment, to set down the sentence.
+His conviction was the first in German history to include the psycho-social background of the defendant, who grew up in a violent environment, to set down the sentence.

 Early life

 Bartsch was born out of wedlock.
-His mother died of tuberculosis five months after his birth, and he spent the first months of his life being cared for by nurses.
-At 11 months, he was adopted by a butcher and his wife in Langenberg (today Velbert-Langenberg), who gave him the name Jürgen Bartsch.
+His mother died of tuberculosis five months later, and he spent the first months of his life under the care of nurses.
+At 11 months, he was adopted by a butcher and his wife in Langenberg (today Velbert-Langenberg), who named him Jürgen Bartsch.
 Bartsch's adoptive mother, who suffered from obsessive-compulsive disorder, was fixated on cleanliness.
 He was not permitted to play with other children, lest he become dirty.
 This continued into adulthood; his mother personally bathed him until he was 19.
-At the age of 10, Bartsch entered school.
+At age 10, Bartsch entered school.
 Because, in his parents' opinion, it was not sufficiently strict, he was moved to a Catholic boarding school.

-Bartsch was physically abused as a baby and was often discovered with visible scars and bruises.
-His mother also physically beat him, often in the same room where his father, the butcher, cut up carcasses.
-He was detained in an underground cellar for six years and was also sexually abused by his mother during bathing sessions.
-Bartsch was sexually abused by his thirteen-year-old cousin when he was eight years old and was also later abused by his teacher when he was thirteen years old.
+Bartsch was physically abused as a baby and often had visible scars and bruises.
+His mother also physically beat him, often in the same room where his father, a butcher, carved slaughtered animals.
+He was detained in an underground cellar for six years and was also abused by his mother during bathing sessions.
+Bartsch was also sexually abused by his thirteen-year-old cousin when he was eight years old and by his teacher when he was thirteen years old.

 Murders

 Bartsch began killing at the age of fifteen.
-His first victim was Klaus Jung, who was murdered in 1962.
-His next victim was Peter Fuchs, who was killed three years later in 1965.
-He persuaded all of his victims to accompany him into an abandoned air-raid shelter, where he forced them to undress and then sexually abused them.
+His first victim was Klaus Jung, whom he murdered in 1962.
+His next victim was Peter Fuchs, in 1965.
+He persuaded his victims to accompany him into an abandoned air-raid shelter, where he forced them to undress and then sexually abused them.
 He dismembered his first four victims.
-His intended fifth victim, 15-year-old Peter Frese, however, escaped by burning through his bindings with a candle that Bartsch had left burning after leaving the shelter that he had been keeping his victims in.
+His intended fifth victim, 14-year-old Peter Frese, escaped by burning through his bindings with a candle that Bartsch had left burning after leaving the shelter where he had been keeping his victims.
 Bartsch was arrested in 1966.

 Sentence

-Upon arrest, Bartsch openly confessed to his crimes.
+Upon arrest, Bartsch openly confessed.
 He was sentenced to life imprisonment on 15 December 1967, by the Wuppertal regional court (Landgericht Wuppertal).
 Initially, the sentence was upheld on appeal.
-However, in 1971, the Federal Court of Justice of Germany returned the case to the Landgericht Düsseldorf, which reduced the sentence to 10 years of juvenile detention and had Bartsch placed under psychiatric care in Eickelborn.
+However, in 1971, the Federal Court of Justice of Germany returned the case to the Landgericht Düsseldorf, which reduced the sentence to 10 years of juvenile detention and placed Bartsch under psychiatric care in Eickelborn.
 There, he married Gisela Deike of Hanover on 2 January 1974.